Use the following recommended Player settings to optimize your builds for the Unity Web platform.

 PlayerSettings.WebGL.debugSymbolMode = WebGLDebugSymbolMode.Off;

 The Enable exceptions setting lets you choose how to handle errors at runtime.
-It is recommended that you choose the None option in your final release build because this setting gives the best performance and smallest builds.
+The recommended best practice is to choose the None option in your final release build because this setting gives the best performance and smallest builds.

 To deactivate exceptions via script instead, add this code to one of your scripts: